WelshDan/smittys-bar-booking/README.md

 - Upon entering signing in email and password, there is an error code
 - Message function is created and the code is added to the 'base.html' file but it does not load.

+- Models in booking and user apps are incorrectly titled as Reservations and Users, instead of Reservation and User

 #### Missing Parts

 There are many missing parts to the website: